Code-Institute-Submissions/GMontaque-hangman-game/README.md

 - If a user needs to look up the rules again this can be done by clicking on the rules button
 - When clicked the gear button will show an overlay which will contain the games rules
-- The gear button is a toggle button allowing the user to open and close with ease
+- To then close the rules overlay there is a included button which can be pressed
+- The overlay allows users to check the rules without having to go back to the homepage

 ![Game Rules](assets/img/game-rules-button.PNG)
 ![Game Rules](assets/img/game-rules-overlay.PNG)